British mobile operator Three pledges no 4G premium

 "We don't want to limit Ultrafast services to a select few based on a premium price and we've decided our customers will get this service as standard," said Three UK chief executive Dave Dy.

-EE, a joint venture between France Telecom and Deutsche Telekom, launched Britain's first LTE 4G network in October, gaining a head start on its rivals after Ofcom allowed it to reallocate some its airwaves.
+EE, a joint venture between France Telecom FTE.PA and Deutsche Telekom (DTEGn.DE), launched Britain's first LTE 4G network in October, gaining a head start on its rivals after Ofcom allowed it to reallocate some its airwaves.

 It initially charged a 5 pounds a month premium for the faster service than for broadly the same amount of data on an equivalent 3G price plan.